adegard/ImageCompressor/README.md

 ## Why?

 Cloud-based photo services like Google Photos require paid subscriptions for full-quality storage.
-This app keeps all your photos **on your own device**, compressed to a fraction of the size, so you never depend on a monthly fee or an internet connection.
+This app keeps all your photos **on your own device**, compressed to a fraction of the size, so you never depend on a monthly fee or an internet connection, for your whole life!

 A typical camera roll of **10 GB** can be reduced to around **1 GB** using WebP compression — with virtually no visible quality loss.